 I think if you just viewed it as stress release, that would be fantastic, well worth it, but the stress relief benefit is probably only 10-20 per cent of the total package.
-It is creativity, it's insight, it's centeredness, and then the things that those qualities bring: better relationships and more.
+It's creativity, it's insight, it's centredness, and then the things that those qualities bring: better relationships and more.

 Ray Dalio, head of Bridgewater Associates, world's largest hedge fund

 How many hundreds of thousands of books are there on relating to others?
 How many seminars on the topic take place every year?
 How many counsellors are there in the world, each with clients seeking better relationships?

 Yet still, we find problems, issues and unresolved conflicts filling so many of our relationships.
 And not only romantic ones, but our relationships with family members and workmates too.

 There can be such deep resentments and misunderstanding, what once seemed like a platform of unity that would last forever, can sometimes find itself shattered on the rocks of divergence.

 But before we can restore harmony, we first need to understand the nervous system.

 All painful memories and unprocessed stresses linger within our nervous system, in particular, a branch of our nervous system, which mediates the ‘fight or flight’ response.
 Whenever this gets triggered, one of the side effects is that we become emotive and often irrational.

 Unfortunately, due to the challenges of modern life, we find this part of the nervous system far more active than is beneficial to harmonious relations.
 As a result, we are much closer to the trigger point.

 Worse, evolution has created a situation where specific functions within the mind, body and nervous system shut down when we are stressed.
 And this often exacerbates the issue.